 near-by port or cross an ocean.
 Its all possible.
 I've been sailing keelboats for nearly 20 years and and after tens

 of thousands of miles on the water, I am still learning.
 Come On, Join Us, Lets Learn to Sail Texas in Corpus Christi!

 This is the easy part.

 1. Light color soled tennis shoes, any boat mocks or a non marring sport shoe.

 2. Appropriate sport clothing.
 Breathable fabrics that dry easily are popular.

 3. An appropriate jacket; summertime a light, water repellant, windbreaker, colder months sweater and an insulated shell.

 4. Suntan lotion, sun glasses, cap or visor

 5. If you own a comfortable PFD, (life jacket), bring it.
 Otherwise we'll ask you to wear one of our vests.
 Learn to sail Texas asks that you wear a PFD as does ASA.
 However, your adults, we can not force you.
-If you think you may not wish to wear a PFD, please note it on your ASA liability waiver.
+However, if its rough we'll all have them on.

 6. Lunch is around 11:30 - to 12:45, there are many restaurants near the marina.

 To view the class schedules or enroll in a class.
 Please use the appropriate Schedule or Enroll links on the left

 Classroom Address 505 S. Water Street, Suite #537